Cure for Sanity

 Cure for Sanity (also known by its full title The Pop Will Eat Itself Cure for Sanity) is the third studio album by English rock band Pop Will Eat Itself, released on 22 October 1990 by RCA Records.
 Upon its release, the album entered the UK Albums Chart and stayed there for two weeks, peaking at number 33, and re-entered the chart when it was re-released in July 1991, staying there for one week at number 58.
 In Australia, the album peaked at number 51 and spent six weeks on the ARIA top 100 albums chart.

-In 2011, a two-disc version of the album was issued by Cherry Red Records, containing the original 1990 release in its entirety, plus other material from the same period (i.e., material that either had been previously-unreleased or had been released only on singles or as promotional material).
+In 2011, a two-disc version of the album was issued by Cherry Red Records, containing the original 1990 release in its entirety, plus other material from the same period (i.e., material that either had been previously unreleased or had been released only on singles or as promotional material).

 Recording

-Following the August 1989 release of the EP Very Metal Noise Pollution, the band made no serious attempts at further recordings until after they returned from a tour of Australia in December of that year.
+Following the August 1989 release of the EP Very Metal Noise Pollution, the band made no serious attempts at further recordings until after they returned from a tour of Australia that December.
 Sessions in January 1990 produced the single "Touched by the Hand of Cicciolina", the subject of which was porn-actress-turned-politician Cicciolina.
 The publicity campaign for the single included a video and a photo shoot in which Cicciolina participated.

 At this point, in the words of band member Adam Mole, "we were struggling for new songs".
 There was a period of approximately two months after recording "Cicciolina" during which the band made several further attempts at recording, but none of those attempts produced usable results.
 The band went on tour in the United States in April 1990 and did not return to a recording studio until May.

 The sessions that began in May 1990 were productive.
 There were two groups of sessions, each lasting about three weeks.
 Both were produced by Flood and were held at the Black Barn recording studio in Surrey.

 Music

-Cure for Sanity is less light-hearted than prior albums, "mixing a couple of more serious efforts with a new slew of catchy, immediate singles and not-bad album cuts."
+Cure for Sanity is less light-hearted than prior albums, "mixing a couple of more serious efforts with a new slew of catchy, immediate singles and not-bad album cuts".
 The album features a dancier and more electronica based sound, eschewing the guitars of previous and future albums.